DNin01/help-for-github-users/questions/lets-make-a-ruleset.md

 ## 5. Set the rules

-Under "Branch protections", choose the rules you want to apply.
+Under "Branch protections", choose the rules you want to set.
 You can look up all of the rules you can set [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets).
 We'll check "Require a pull request before merging", which will make it so that commits to this branch must come from a pull request.

-Checking this will reveal more options which you can set as you wish.
+Sometimes checking a box like this one will reveal more options which you can set as you wish.

 ## 6. Grant ourselves the keys

 You may not want this ruleset to apply to you or trusted maintainers.
 In that case, you can choose who can bypass the rules in the "Bypass list" section.
-We'll add the admin role so repository admins aren't affected by the rules.
+We'll add the admin role so repository admins aren't affected by these rules.

-If nobody is added to the bypass list, then the rule will apply to everyone and you'll need to disable it in order to bypass it.
+If nobody is added to the bypass list, then the rule will apply to everyone, but you can still disable it manually if you ever need to bypass it.

 ## 7. We're done!

-Finally, create the rule by clicking "Create".
+Finally, create the ruleset by clicking "Create".

 Need more details?
 Learn more in [GitHub Docs](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository#creating-a-ruleset).

 ## Some ideas

 - "Default branch lock" for forks to prevent yourself from accidentally pushing to your fork's default branch.
 Check "restrict updates" and "allow fork syncing".
-- "Require signed commits" for repositories with collaborators to ensure no one can spoof a committer's identity.
+- "Require signed commits" for repositories with collaborators to ensure every collaborator is verifying that it's really them.